 Eyal teaches you the Hook Model—a four-step process common with many habit-forming products and what makes them so successful.
 The businessman also explains some factors that make people engage with certain products out of mere habit and how you can capitalize on this human character as well.

 “Hooked” has been praised for its incredible attention to detail and practical approach to successful product development.
 However, the book’s chief criticism appears to be Eyal’s focus on technology and apps instead of products in other industries.
-“Hooked” is available on Kindle, and there is an audiobook narrated by Eyal too.

 Any books that I missed?
 Let me know.